Kipkoebenji/airbnb-clone-project/README.md

 🧠 Better UX: A well-defined visual system improves readability, usability, and overall user trust in the platform.

 📱 Responsive Design: Understanding font sizes and spacing from the mockup helps in creating interfaces that adapt well across devices.

+Project Roles and Responsibilities

+A successful project relies on clearly defined roles.
+Below is an outline of each role and how it contributes to the Airbnb Clone Project:

+🧑‍💼 Project Manager
+Responsibilities:

+Oversees the entire project lifecycle.

+Manages timelines, resources, and communication between teams.

+Tracks progress and resolves roadblocks.

+Contribution:
+Ensures the project stays on track, on budget, and aligned with the overall vision.

+💻 Frontend Developers
+Responsibilities:

+Build user-facing interfaces using HTML, CSS, JavaScript (React).

+Implement responsive design and reusable components.

+Integrate with backend APIs.

+Contribution:
+They shape the visual and interactive user experience, making the platform intuitive and accessible.

+🧠 Backend Developers
+Responsibilities:

+Develop APIs and manage business logic.

+Design and maintain the database (e.g., MySQL, PostgreSQL).

+Ensure security and performance of the server-side application.

+Contribution:
+They power the system behind the scenes, enabling core functionality such as bookings, user authentication, and payments.

+🎨 Designers (UI/UX)
+Responsibilities:

+Create wireframes, mockups, and prototypes.

+Define the visual identity and usability flow.

+Collaborate closely with developers for design implementation.

+Contribution:
+Ensure the product is both beautiful and user-friendly, enhancing the overall user experience.

+🧪 QA/Testers
+Responsibilities:

+Test features for bugs and usability issues.

+Write and run test cases (manual or automated).

+Report and track bugs through the development cycle.

+Contribution:
+They guarantee a stable and high-quality product through rigorous testing.

+⚙️ DevOps Engineers
+Responsibilities:

+Set up CI/CD pipelines and automate deployments.

+Manage cloud infrastructure and hosting environments.

+Monitor application performance and uptime.

+Contribution:
+Enable smooth, fast, and reliable deployments, while ensuring the site remains available and scalable.

+🧑‍💼 Product Owner
+Responsibilities:

+Defines the product vision and roadmap.

+Gathers requirements from stakeholders.

+Prioritizes the product backlog.

+Contribution:
+Acts as the voice of the customer, ensuring the team builds the right features to meet user needs.

+🧑‍🏫 Scrum Master
+Responsibilities:

+Facilitates Agile ceremonies (daily stand-ups, sprint planning).

+Removes blockers and promotes team collaboration.

+Coaches the team on Agile best practices.

+Contribution:
+Ensures the development process remains Agile, adaptive, and efficient.